apple/swift-migration-guide/Guide.docc/DataRaceSafety.md

 }
 ```

-This top-level function which has no static isolation, making it non-isolated.
+This top-level function has no static isolation, making it non-isolated.
-It can safely call other non-isolated functions and access non-isolated
+It can safely call other non-isolated functions, and access non-isolated
-variables.
-But, it cannot access anything from another isolation domain.
+variables, but it cannot access anything from another isolation domain.

 ```swift
 class Chicken {